Automatically determine current configurations

 Orca alerts you to out of compliance situations in your application stack.

 When your configurations have drifted out of compliance, Orca lets you know.
-Orca sends emails, shows alerts within the console, and provides ecosystem compliance views.
+Both Orca products, Orcastrator and Drift Detector, can send email, show alerts in the console, and provide ecosystem compliance views.

 These compliance views are intuitive bird’s-eye views of “application ecosystems.”
 These application ecosystems include managing the configurations and relationships of applications, databases, middleware and operating systems.
 We call this bird’s-eye view a color coded “Compliance Heat Map”.
 When a configuration has drifted out of compliance, Orca colors that node red.
 Its neighboring nodes will show as yellow to indicate that while they may be in compliance, they interact with a node that is out of compliance.